 20. The RDF has also deployed demobilized former FDLR combatants to reinforce M23.
-According to several former senior FDLR officers, all former combatants of Rwandan armed groups, upon completion of the Rwandan Demobilization and Reintegration Commission's program, are automatically enrolled in the RDF's Reserve Force, commanded by General Fred Ibingira.
+According to several former senior FDLR officers, all former combatants of Rwandan armed groups, upon completion of the Rwandan Demobilization and Reintegration Commission's programme, are automatically enrolled in the RDF Reserve Force, commanded by General Fred Ibingira.
 As members of the Reserve Force, they can be ordered to deploy on behalf of the RDF on short notice.
-Former RDF officers, politicians, and M23 collaborators indicated that ex-FDLR combatants from within the RDF's Reserve Force have been re-mobilized and deployed to Runyoni alongside M23.
-Active FDLR officers in DRC also confirmed this re-mobilization of previously repatriated FDLR combatants.
-According to Rwandan former M23 combatants who escaped from Runyoni, small groups of former demobilized combatants arrive every day and are dispatched between the various M23 positions.10
+Former RDF officers and politicians and M23 collaborators indicated that ex-FDLR combatants from within the RDF Reserve Force have been remobilized and deployed to Runyoni alongside M23.
+Active FDLR officers in the Democratic Republic of the Congo also confirmed this remobilization of previously repatriated FDLR combatants.
+According to Rwandan former M23 combatants who escaped from Runyoni, small groups of former demobilized combatants arrive every day and are dispatched between the various M23 positions.